 Professional Development MATTERS: Social Emotional Learning

-A series of virtual meetings for school counselors.
-Participants will have the opportunity to connect with colleagues, learn about state updates related to school counseling, and engage in ongoing professional development.
-Topics covered will include chronic absenteeism, supporting students in emotional regulation, critical care teams, and other areas of focus determined based on group feedback.
+This professional learning offer is a series of virtual meetings for school counselors.
+Participants will have the opportunity to connect with colleagues, learn about state updates related to school counseling and engage in ongoing professional development.
+Topics covered will include chronic absenteeism, supporting students in emotional regulation, critical care teams and other areas of focus based on group feedback.

 Presenter: Jennifer Case